mBarreau/tf2-bfgs/README.md

 # tf2-bfgs
+> Use BFGS optimizer in Tensorflow 2 almost as it was with Tensorflow 1 and `tf.contrib`

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `tf2-bfgs` is a wrapper to train a tf.Module or tf.keras.Model using (L-)BFGS optimizer from Tensorflow Probability.
+This work uses the code snippet from Pi-Yueh Chuang available [here](https://gist.github.com/piyueh/712ec7d4540489aad2dcfb80f9a54993).

 ## Install